Erinnerungsort Badehaus – Badehaus museum: Building layout

-The space of the museum of 900 m2 is spread over three storeys, poviding documents, photographs, films and exhibits as well as interviews with contemporary witnesses.
+The space of the museum of 900 m2 is spread over three storeys, providing documents, photographs, films and exhibits as well as interviews with contemporary witnesses.

 Ground floor

 A permanent multimedia-based exhibition shows the local and the migration history in European dimensions at the time of the National Socialism and at the post-war period in Germany after 1945.
 Each phase shows the local history of Föhrenwald and Waldram with examples in a cross-locational context: the beginning as a Nazi model settlement for the armes workers in 1939; the temporary use for survivors of the concentration camp prisoners' death march in 1945; the transformation into a camp for Jewish displaced persons in mid-1945; again a transformation into a settlement for refugees and expellees from Eastern European countries in 1956; and finally the development into the suburban living quarters of Waldram nowadays.